It is the Lord HIMSELF [and no other] {very emphatic in GK of 1Thes 4} -

 The 'Thrice Holy' occurs only here and in Isa 6:3.

-Here the heavenly emphasis is on His omnipotence and eternality.
+Here, the heavenly emphasis is on His omnipotence (Almighty) and eternality:

 which was, and is, and is to come.

-this formula refers to God the Father and the Son (cp.
-1:4,8).
+This formula refers equally to God the Father and God the Son (cp.
+Rev 1:4,8).

 4:9 And when those beasts give glory and honour and thanks